spencerharris63/FlexNav/README.md

 $ clear // or command + k to clear the terminal
 ```

-Use `cd` or the copy and paste method to cd into today's exercise folder.
+Use `cd` or the copy and paste method to cd into today's folder.

 ## Initialize GIT and Create a Branch